Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Achievable DoF and Rate Analysis

 exists and is finite, then the DoF achievable by user $i$ is

-where $d_i^{\rm p}$ is the achievable DoF of this user with perfect CSI. \end{corollary} \begin{proof} The proof follows simply from \eqref{in24} by taking the limit of the lower bound when $P \rightarrow \infty$, and therefore holds both for RVQ and for codebooks generated using the sphere-packing procedure. \end{proof}
+where $d_i^{\rm p}$ is the achievable DoF of this user with perfect CSI. \end{corollary} \begin{proof} The proof follows simply from \eqref{in24} by taking the limit of the lower bound when $P \rightarrow \infty$. \end{proof}

-Practically, this means that the DoF achieved by a given user is independent of the quality of the feedback provided by the other users.
-This observation, obtained here for precoding based on the IA criterion, is consistent with the scaling obtained in \cite{deKerret_Gesbert_DoF_distributed_CSI_IT12} for centralized schemes using different precoding schemes such as zero-forcing.
+Practically, this means that the DoF achieved by a given user is independent of the quality of the feedback provided by the other users, and depends only on the scaling of its own feedback.
+This observation, obtained here for IA precoding, is consistent with the results obtained in \cite{deKerret_Gesbert_DoF_distributed_CSI_IT12} for centralized schemes using different precoding schemes such as zero-forcing.\\